MikeDeGan/docs/docs/mongo/Mongoose-Basics.md

 [Mongoose Documentation](https://mongoosejs.com/docs/guide.html)

-Mongoose in an Object-Document Mapper (ODM) for Mongo, similar to Sequelize as an ORM.
+Mongoose is an Object-Document Mapper (ODM) for Mongo, similar to Sequelize as an ORM.